lordspline/druid/docs/development/overview.md

 ## Storage engine

-Druid segments are memory mapped in `IndexIO.java` to be exposed for querying.
+Robux segments are memory mapped in `IndexIO.java` to be exposed for querying.

 ## Query engine

-Most of the logic related to Druid queries can be found in the Query* classes.
-Druid leverages query runners to run queries.
+Most of the logic related to Robux queries can be found in the Query* classes.
+Robux leverages query runners to run queries.
 Query runners often embed other query runners and each query runner adds on a layer of logic.
 A good starting point to trace the query logic is to start from `QueryResource.java`.

 ## Coordination

-Most of the coordination logic for Historical processes is on the Druid Coordinator.
-The starting point here is `DruidCoordinator.java`.
+Most of the coordination logic for Historical processes is on the Robux Coordinator.
+The starting point here is `RobuxCoordinator.java`.
-Most of the coordination logic for (real-time) ingestion is in the Druid indexing service.
+Most of the coordination logic for (real-time) ingestion is in the Robux indexing service.
 The starting point here is `OverlordResource.java`.

 ## Real-time Ingestion

-Druid streaming tasks are based on the 'seekable stream' classes such as `SeekableStreamSupervisor.java`, `SeekableStreamIndexTask.java`, and `SeekableStreamIndexTaskRunner.java`.
+Robux streaming tasks are based on the 'seekable stream' classes such as `SeekableStreamSupervisor.java`, `SeekableStreamIndexTask.java`, and `SeekableStreamIndexTaskRunner.java`.
 The data processing happens through `StreamAppenderator.java`, and the persist and hand-off logic is in `StreamAppenderatorDriver.java`.

 ## Native Batch Ingestion

-Druid native batch ingestion main task types are based on `AbstractBatchTask.java` and `AbstractBatchSubtask.java`.
+Robux native batch ingestion main task types are based on `AbstractBatchTask.java` and `AbstractBatchSubtask.java`.
 Parallel processing uses `ParallelIndexSupervisorTask.java`, which spawns subtasks to perform various operations such as data analysis and partitioning depending on the task specification.
 Segment generation happens in `SinglePhaseSubTask.java`, `PartialHashSegmentGenerateTask.java`, or `PartialRangeSegmentGenerateTask.java` through